parsampsh/tvroom-backend/docs/permissions.md

 This application has a permission system to manage access level for users.
 You can see list of valid permissions here.

-> TODO : add list of permissions (currently we haven't any permission)
+- `get-users-list`: Accessing to list of all of users